- Jul 31, 2015

 Rachael Liberman's research tracks the construction, proliferation, and circulation of discourses on gender and sexuality in contemporary media culture; and in particular, the mediation of female sexual subjectivity.
 Her most recent work focuses on the production and consumption practices surrounding feminist pornography.
 Other research interests include: negotiations of agency within cultural production, feminist interventions in media studies, the pornography industry, and the politics of media and memory.

-She is a Lecturer in the Department of Media, Film & Journalism Studies at the University of Denver.
+She is a Visiting Teaching Assistant Professor in the Department of Media, Film & Journalism Studies at the University of Denver.
 Courses taught include: Introduction to Media & Culture; Gender, Race & Class in Media; Media & Globalization; and Media & Sexualization.